3 days in Faro itinerary: old town and hidden gems

 This stunning island is close to Faro and offers a more remote experience with stunning views.
 After, it’s time to head back to the accommodation and grab your luggage.

-Day Trips From Faro
+Day trips from Faro

 Like with many cities and towns in Portugal, providing you have the time you can look to do a day trip.

-Lagos
+1. Lagos

 This historical town is located around 2.5 hours on the bus from Faro.

 It’s also home to a former slave market, which is good to explore too.
-Lagos has some great beaches to relax on such as Batata and Pinhão (arguably more attractive than those in Faro).
+Lagos has some great beaches to relax on, such as Batata and Pinhão (arguably more attractive than those in Faro).

-Loule
+2. Loule

 Whilst less known about, Loule is a great place to learn about Portuguese history and explore its markets.

-It’s home to a Moorish castle and has many winding medieval streets which are perfect for snapping photos.
+It’s home to a Moorish castle and has many winding mediaeval streets which are perfect for snapping photos.
 You can do a rock salt mine tour to learn all the history and appreciate the ancient rock formations.

 There’s also an authentic market which is great for souvenir shopping and is best explored on a Saturday morning.